HeIsIdeus/celebrityMemory/README.md

 ===========================

 There is no backend included in the build thus far.
-It is simply a fully-responsive "mobile first" front-end multi-page website using the lastest web-based technologies.
+It is simply a fully-responsive "mobile first" front-end website using the lastest web-based technologies.

 ===========================